luibelzan/Acme-One/README.txt

 Sevilla University.
 This project helps them get started on their new information system.
 Projects.

-In this case, this project will be used by working group No. 22.
+In this case, this project will be used by working group No. 12.

 Members:

 Bellido Zancarrón, Luis Miguel
-Diaz Fernandez, Marta
-Gálvez Dorado, César
-Grosso Gómez de Terreros, Javier
-Rodriguez Camino, Diego Miguel
-Rodríguez Osorio, Marcos